 The challenge over the next fifty years will be to conserve and protect the water resources in the Treasure Valley's streams and aquifers and the riparian habitat it supports, while providing the water supplies for the current and future use.
-An incomplete understanding of the effect of water diversions for both consumptive and non-consumptive uses on the surface and ground water leads to an inability to assess their impact on the natural environment.
-The Valley will be challenged to voluntarily and collaboratively provide functional habitats and mitigate the impacts of water diversions and discharges on the natural environment.
+An incomplete understanding of the effect of water diversions for both consumptive and non-consumptive uses on the surface and ground water leads to a difficulty in assessing their impact on the natural environment.
+Water managers and water users will be challenged to voluntarily and collaboratively provide functional habitats and mitigate the impacts of water diversions and discharges on the natural environment.